tranquilit/WAPT-Documentation/source/waptserver-install/windows/index.rst

   :alt: Choose the WAPT destination folder

   Choose the WAPT destination folder

-* Choose additional task (leave as is for a first installation)
+* choose additional task (leave as is for a first installation);

 .. figure:: windows-additional-task.png
   :align: center
   :alt: Choose additional task

   Choose additional task

-* Choose password for waptserver
+* choose the password for the WAPT server;

 .. figure:: windows-choose-password.png
   :align: center
   :alt: Choose Password

   Choose Password

-* Create a key if this is your first installation, otherwise select the existing key.
+* create a key if this is your first installation, otherwise select the existing key;

 .. figure:: windows-create-key.png
   :align: center
-  :alt: Create key
+  :alt: Create the signature key

-  Create Key
+  Create the signature key

-* Choose Password for private key
+* choose the password for the private key;

 .. figure:: windows-choose-password-key.png
   :align: center
-  :alt: Choose Password for private key
+  :alt: Choose the password of the private key

-  Choose Password for private key
+  Choose the password of the private key

-* Build waptagent
+* build the WAPT agent;

 .. figure:: windows-build-waptagent.png
   :align: center
-  :alt: Build waptagent
+  :alt: Build the WAPT agent

-  Choose Build waptagent
+  Build the WAPT agent

-* Choose prefix
+* choose the prefix used for naming your WAPT packages;

 .. figure:: windows-choose-prefix.png
   :align: center
-  :alt: Build waptagent
+  :alt: Choose the prefix used for naming your WAPT packages

-  Choose prefix
+  Choose the prefix used for naming your WAPT packages

 * click on the :guilabel:`Install` to launch the installation, wait for the installation to complete, then click on